 Encourage activity and exploration by providing a safe environment that lets your child be active every day.
-In addition to the physical benefits, this is also how a lot of learning takes place.
-This should be fairly easy, as most toddlers are naturally curious and seize every opportunity to move, whether by crawling, cruising, walking, or running.
+Besides the physical benefits, this is also how a lot of learning takes place.
+This should be fairly easy, as most toddlers are naturally curious and seize every opportunity to move.

-Try not to let your baby spend too much time in confined spaces — such as strollers, playpens, and cribs — that restrains moving and exploring.
+Try not to let your baby spend too much time in confined spaces — such as strollers, playpens, and cribs — that restrain moving and exploring.

-Your toddler will continue to grow at a slower but steady rate.
-Between 24 and 36 months expect your child to grow only about 2-3 inches in the whole year.
+Toddlers grow at a slower but steady rate.
+From their second birthday to their third, most kids grow only about 2-3 inches.
 But you will see your child growing in other ways, especially in the area of language.

-Continue to provide a safe and healthy environment to foster optimal growth and development.
-Speak with your doctor if you have any concerns about your child's growth.
+Continue to provide a safe and healthy environment to support your child's growth and development.
+Talk to your doctor if you have any concerns about your child's growth.